-pursues the leaf goals as their completion implies the completion of their parent goal.
-At initialization, all the leaf goals that have no predecessors and do not require any triggers are inserted in G_a (the active goal set) and thereby pursued by the organization.
-Based on the goal model (Figure 3), only goal G1 is active initially.
+W.H.
+Oyenan and S.A.
+DeLoach / Towards a systematic approach for designing autonomic systems require any triggers are inserted in G_a (the active goal set) and thereby pursued by the organization.
+Based on the goal model (Fig. 3), only goal G1 is active initially.
 Once G1 is active, the OM chooses the best role to achieve G1.
-R1 is chosen to achieve G1 because the pair $\langle G1,R1\rangle$ has the highest achieves score.
-In fact, R1 is the only role capable of achieving G1 as there is no other $\langle goal, role \rangle$ pair with a non-null achieves score.
+R1 is chosen to achieve G1 because the pair $\langle G1, R1 \rangle$ has the highest achieves score.
+In fact, R1 is the only role capable of achieving G1 as there is no other (goal, role) pair with a non-null achieves score.
 Then the organization chooses the QA agent to play R1.
-This choice is motivated by the fact that QA possess all the required capabilities to play R1.
+This choice is motivated by the fact that OA possess all the required capabilities to play R1.
 Hence, at initialization, the AIS organization assigns QA to play role R1 to achieve goal G1.
 Figure 11 shows the successive states of the organization after the occurrence of events.
-States contain the active goal set (G_a) and the set of current assignments (Φ) .
-Arrows between states represent events that occurred during the transition.
-The initial assignment we have just described corresponds to State 1 in Figure 11.
+States contain the active goal